-What is the third party's business, purpose, and mission?
-What is the third party's intended use of the property?
-Are the third party's business, purpose, and mission and intended use of the property, compatible with the mission, ministry, Social Principles and ecumenical objectives of the Church?
-Has the third party filled out an application or submitted a letter of request outlining the general purpose, times and fees for the proposed use?
-Do you understand the nature of the third party organization?
-Are references part of the application?
-What is the social agenda of the third party?
+5 What is the social agenda of the third party?
 (Consider the Social Principles.)
-What potential social/political conflicts may arise between the church organization and the third party as a result of its social agenda?
-Can potential problems be avoided or reduced by careful communication and agreements?
-Will the sharing of space with this third party organization adversely affect either party's public image or reputation?
+6 What potential social/political conflicts may arise between the church organization and the third party as a result of its social agenda?
+7 Can potential problems be avoided or reduced by careful communication and agreements?
+8 Will the sharing of space with this third party organization adversely affect either party's public image or reputation?
 (For example, rental to a tobacco shop or a store that sells lotto tickets or weekly meetings of an extreme political group.)
-Will allowing the third party to use the property cause tension within the church organization?
-Has the church organization reviewed the political, practical and social implications of the proposed use in relation to its neighbors and the community?
+9 Will allowing the third party to use the property cause tension within the church organization?
+10 Has the church organization reviewed the political, practical and social implications of the proposed use in relation to its neighbors and the community?
 (For example, a 7 nights a week homeless shelter operation in a residential area, 4 miles from public transportation.)
-Is the space-sharing agreement intended to enhance the church's religious, educational and charitable outreach, or simply to provide income?
-4 What precedent will be set by allowing this organization to use church property?
-Is there a common basis for conflict resolution between the organizations?
+11 Is the space-sharing agreement intended to enhance the church's religious, educational and charitable outreach, or simply to provide income?
+4 12 What precedent will be set by allowing this organization to use church property?
+13 Is there a common basis for conflict resolution between the organizations?
+Compatibility of the Proposed Use with Existing and Future Uses 14 Does the church organization understand exactly how the third party intends to use the property?
+15 Will the parties execute an agreement that clearly identifies what uses are prohibited or limited by the third party?